coletdjnz/yt-dlp-get-pot/README.md

 > [!IMPORTANT]
 > This repository only contains the **client-side plugin** for yt-dlp!
 > It does not contain an implementation to retrieve PO tokens. **You will need to install a provider plugin in addition to this plugin.**
+>
+> You may be able to find provider plugins in the [yt-dlp-plugins-get-pot](https://github.com/topics/yt-dlp-plugins-get-pot) topic.

 Requires yt-dlp `2024.08.XX` or above.